-Many have claimed that fire seasons are starting earlier and running longer.
+Many have made the blanket claim that fire seasons are starting earlier and running longer.
 This is driving considerable effort into resourcing to address this operationally.
-Regarding this claim, a few clear conclusions arise from this study.
+Regarding this claim, a few clear conclusions arise from the current study.

-Firstly, fire seasons are starting earlier and running longer in urban areas (URB1).
+Firstly, fire seasons are starting earlier and running longer in urban areas (URB1, Group I).